Flow Battery Market Size and Share

 By Battery Type: Vanadium Redox Dominates, Zinc-Bromine Gains Traction

-Vanadium redox captured 80.2% of 2025 revenue on the back of proven 20,000-cycle life and China’s supply-chain control, positioning it as the anchor chemistry of the flow battery market.[3]Sumitomo Electric Industries, “Vanadium Flow Technology White Paper 2024,” sei.co.jp Zinc-bromine systems are projected to grow 25.1% CAGR through 2031 owing to one-third electrolyte cost versus vanadium and simpler permitting regimes, which help them penetrate the commercial and industrial flow battery market share at 12% by 2031.
+Vanadium redox captured 80.2% of 2025 revenue on the back of a proven 20,000-cycle life and China’s supply-chain control, positioning it as the anchor chemistry of the flow battery market.[3]Sumitomo Electric Industries, “Vanadium Flow Technology White Paper 2024,” sei.co.jp Zinc-bromine systems are projected to grow 25.1% CAGR through 2031, owing to one-third electrolyte cost versus vanadium and simpler permitting regimes, which help them penetrate the commercial and industrial flow battery market share at 12% by 2031.
 Iron flow chemistry commands growing mindshare after ESS Tech delivered 75 MWh to Sacramento; its non-toxic electrolyte appeals in dense urban settings.
 Zinc-iron and all-iron remain pilot-scale due to corrosion and low efficiency, holding less than 1% revenue.

 China’s vertically integrated mines, electrolyte plants, and module factories drive utility-scale vanadium costs below USD 300 per kWh, enabling 20-year warranties that protect flow battery market size economics.
-Zinc-bromine uptake is notable in Australia and Germany where C&I users adopt modular 50-200 kWh racks that fit transformer yards without fire-suppression retrofits.
+Zinc-bromine uptake is notable in Australia and Germany, where C&I users adopt modular 50-200 kWh racks that fit transformer yards without fire-suppression retrofits.
 Iron flow contenders aim to win U.S. federal grants that prioritize domestic mineral content.

 By System Size: Utility-Scale Leads, Small-Scale Surges